Ikilzig/tic-tac-toe/README.md

 This is a take on the classic TIC-TAC-TOE that pays homage to one of the best video game EVER (at least of my childhood...), called
 Monkey Island.

+It was build as the 1st Project (3rd week) of the General Assembly Software Engineer Inmersive, 12 week course, in May 2022.

 [Click here to play the game.](https://ikilzig.github.io/tic-tac-toe/)

 (The game is optmized for a minimum width of 1024px)